 Read below 6 reasons for belly or navel pain during pregnancy.

 - Bodily changes

-As the baby grows, it needs more space.
-For that, the muscles and skin of the belly stretch out, which can be a reason for pain in the navel, both on the inside and the outside of the belly.
-This pain can be there from the earlier stages of pregnancy.
-Some women even have this pain until the end of the pregnancy.
-In later stages of the pregnancy, the pressure that the baby puts on the uterus radiates to the belly and causes pain.
+As the baby grows, it needs more space in the uterus, which results in a growing belly.
+To provide more space to the growing baby, the muscles and skin of the belly stretch out, which can be a reason for pain in the belly button, both on the inside and the outside of the belly.
+This pain can occur from the earlier stages of pregnancy.
+Some women even have belly button pain until the end of their pregnancy.
+As the pregnancy progresses, the pressure that the baby puts on the uterus radiates to the belly and causes pain.